The Real Value of a Herb Garden

 I planted a small rosemary hedge in the dirt in a dry area against a north facing wall which flourished in the Mediterranean like conditions.
 And I've since struck many, many plants and given them away to friends and family from the original two.

 I put a mass of spring onions in right near the back door.

 I put oregano, sage and thyme into 12 inch (30 cm) pots and other than watering them, they pretty much look after themselves.
 Although I do feed them at the beginning of spring with an organic pelleted fertiliser.

 Basil is seasonal and I've grown it successfully in the dirt for years.
 But every spring I need to put new basil seeds into seed raising mix, then transplant seedlings into the dirt, or 30 cm (12 inch) pots, as basil will not live the whole way through winter.

 To keep a good supply of coriander, you need to keep planting new lots of seeds into seed raising mix, every couple of months as coriander is inclined to bolt (goes to seed.)
 Keeping it trimmed can extend its life.
 Make sure you choose slow bolting varieties of coriander seed to reduce this annoying tendency.

-To keep a ready supply of fresh herbs year round you can:
+To keep a ready supply of fresh herbs, fruits and vegetables all year round you can: